curiousmickey/codepath-todo/README.md

 # codepath-todo by naveenkollipara (naveengrad@gmail.com ~ Sr eCommerce Developer at Macys Inc ~ 949-573-6567)
-My first android app developed for CodePath assignment
+V1.0 --My first android app developed for CodePath assignment V1.1 --added DialogFragment usage on 4/13/2015

 This is a demo application for adding, deleting, updating and displaying Todo items using SQLite and File persistence
 minSDKVersion: API 16